What is the Australian Digital Currency Industry Code of Conduct?

 - Auditor’s Certification and Explanation

-Once satisfied, the independent auditor provides a formal letter of certification to the Blockchain Australia AML/CTF Committee confirming that all the requirements of the Code of Conduct have been satisfied.
-A meeting between the Auditor and the AML/CTF Committee is convened to allow the checklist to be reviewed and for any questions to be resolved.
+Once satisfied, the independent auditor provides a formal letter of certification to the Blockchain Australia Financial Crimes/CTF Committee confirming that all the requirements of the Code of Conduct have been satisfied.
+A meeting between the Auditor and the Financial Crimes/CTF Committee is convened to allow the checklist to be reviewed and for any questions to be resolved.

-Once satisfied with the auditor’s report and response to any questions, Blockchain Australia’s AML/CTF Committee provides formal certification that the exchange satisfies the requirements of the Code of Conduct.
+Once satisfied with the auditor’s report and response to any questions, Blockchain Australia’s Financial Crimes/CTF Committee provides formal certification that the exchange satisfies the requirements of the Code of Conduct.

 One year after first being certified, a digital currency exchange must once again complete and submit the compliance checklist along with a letter formally self-certifying that they continue to meet the code requirements.
 Two years after first being certified, a full new external audit and certification is required to maintain certification.